 Support the Team

-At this year’s Upton Blues Festival in July, ‘Blues Festival Ambassadors’ were introduced for the first time.
+At the last Upton Blues Festival in July 2019, ‘Blues Festival Ambassadors’ were introduced for the first time.
 The group is made up of volunteers whose mission is to be the friendly face of the festival, helping visitors with information about the festival and Upton but, just as importantly, promoting the charitable work that is a vital part of the festival.
 Many people don’t realise that Upton Blues Festival is a registered charity which, every year, helps all kinds of causes in lots of different ways.

 For example, Upton Blues Festival:

-You may have seen the Blues Ambassadors around the festival throughout the weekend – in our orange hi-viz waistcoats we couldn’t really be missed!
-We each had a crib sheet with information about the festival and its charity work, as well as information about the town, so the answers we might need were always at our fingertips.
-We don’t give out programme information but encourage people to buy a programme instead as this is one of the ways the festival makes the money it needs for its charitable work and to keep the festival a free event.
+You may have seen the Blues Ambassadors around the 2019 festival – in our orange hi-vis waistcoats we couldn’t really be missed!
+There are no specific duties, just being around and available to answer queries, or direct people, for at least a couple of hours each day, representing the festival and the town in a positive, friendly and responsible way, is really all there is to it.
+We each have a crib sheet with information about the festival and its charity work, as well as a map and information about the town, so the answers we might need are always at our fingertips.
+We don’t give out programme information but encourage people to buy a programme instead as this is one of the ways the festival makes the money it needs for its charitable work and to keep the festival free.
 Nor are we there to deal with emergencies, there are stewards and security staff for that, but we can certainly help to find the assistance people might need in an emergency.